 A look at Johnson & Johnson

-Of the 23 analysts tracking Johnson & Johnson, nine have recommended “buys,” and 12 have recommended “holds” on the stock.
-The consensus rating for Johnson & Johnson is 2.48, a moderate “buy” for value investors.
+There are 21 analysts tracking Johnson & Johnson stock.
+Of these, nine analysts recommend “buy,” while 12 analysts recommend “hold.”
+None of the analysts have recommended “sell.”
+The consensus rating for Johnson & Johnson stands at 2.5, which represents a moderate “buy” for value investors.